elceef/dnstwist/docs/similar_projects.md

 Similar projects
 ================
-This document lists some of the projects that make use of dnstwist in any way.
+This document lists some of the projects that are inspired by or that make use of dnstwist code in any way.

 CrazyParser